ccoenraets/forcejs/README.md

     ```
     npm install
     ```

 1. Type the following command to build the client application:

     ```
-    npm run build-client
+    npm run build-app
     ```

 1. Type the following command to start force-server:

     ```
     force-server
     ```

     This starts the ForceServer server on port 8200 and loads the sample app in your default browser

 1. Click the **Login** button and authenticate against tour Salesforce org

 1. Click the **Get Contacts** button to load the list of contacts